adamwwilkinson/Obsidian-Vault/Data Structures and Algorithms/Dynamic Programming.md

 - the problem is broken down into small subproblems
 - solution is built up from the stored value of the solution to those subproblems

-All dynammic programming uses inductive reasoning.
+All dynamic programming uses inductive reasoning.